Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Stabilizers of collections of -splittings and associated canonical splittings

 \begin{proof} Let $v$ be the QH vertex of $\Lambda$ and denote by $\tilde\Lambda$ the Bass--Serre tree of $\Lambda$.

 Let $Y_v\subset Y_A$ be the minimal $G_v$-invariant subtree of $Y_A$.
 The groups in $\calp$ and the edge groups of $\Lambda$ are elliptic in $Y_A$ because $\Lambda$ is the cyclic JSJ decomposition of $(A,\calp)$ by \cite[Proposition 4.24]{DG_isomorphism}.
+Let $\Sigma$ be the underlying surface of the socket decomposition $\Lambda$.
 Since all improper sockets appear in $\calp$ by Definition~\ref{dfn_sockets}, the fundamental group of each boundary component of $\Sigma$ is elliptic in $Y_A$, so $Y_v$ is dual to a collection of disjoint simple closed curves on $\Sigma$ not parallel to the boundary.
 Observe in particular that for each edge $e$ of $\tilde \Lambda$ incident on $v$, $G_e$ and any finite index subgroup of $G_e$ fixes a unique point $p_e$ in $Y_v$.
 We also observe for future use that if $gv\neq v$ and $e_1,e_2$ are two edges in $Y_v$ and $gY_v$ respectively, then $G_{e_1}$ and $G_{e_2}$ do not commute: if they did, then $G_{e_1}\cap G_{e_2}$ would fix the segment $[v,gv]$ in $\tilde \Lambda$, hence some edge incident on $v$, contradicting the previous observation.

 Let $S$ be the blow up of $\tilde \Lambda$ obtained by replacing $v$ by $Y_v$ and gluing back each incident edge $e$ to the point $p_e\in Y_v$.

 The inclusion $Y_v\hookrightarrow Y_A$ extends to an equivariant map $f:S\ra Y_A$ which can be chosen linear on edges.
 Let $e=uv$ be an edge of $\tilde \Lambda$ incident on $v$, and let $\tilde e=up_e$ be the corresponding edge in $S$.
 Note that $G_u$ is a conjugate of some group in $\calp$.
 Since edge stabilizers of $Y_A$ are $\Zmax$, $f$ maps the translates of $\tilde e$ by $G_u$ to the same segment $[f(u),p_e]\subset Y_A$, and one may redefine $f$ to map $\tilde e$ to the point $p_e$.
 Thus $f$ factors through the tree $S'$ obtained from $S$ by collapsing all edges coming from $\tilde\Lambda$.
 Since $f$ is isometric in restriction to each $Y_v$, and $f$ cannot fold two edges in distinct translates of $Y_v$ by the observation above, $S'\simeq Y_A$.
 Since no edge in $Y_v$ has a stabilizer conjugate to some group in $\calp$, this concludes the proof. \end{proof}